thaliaarchi/git-transform-repo/docs/design.md

 ## Front-ends

-### Piped fast-export streams
+### Fast-export streams

-filter-repo exposes no way to ingest a fast-export stream.
+filter-repo exposes no way to ingest a custom fast-export stream without using it as a library.
 This would be useful as a part of a pipeline, such as directly processing a repo converted with hg-fast-export.

 ### Libraries